 Preparation for the DAEFLE (Diploma of Aptitude to Teach French as a Foreign Language) awarded by the CNED is a theoretical distance-learning course.
 We are a centre for sitting the entrance test and for the final examination.
 Find out more

 Teacher training with the Alliance Française Bruxelles-Europe, however, is a job-oriented course which gives you the opportunity to teach into a real FFL class during five courses.

 Can I combine this course with my working life?

 Yes.
 Lessons take place in the evening from Monday to Thursday.
 One intensive week of lessons takes place during the academic year.
 Please consult the course calendar for the dates.
 Teacher training courses involve personal work outside of lessons.
 Work to be handed in is announced long in advance to enable you to organise yourself.

 Can I obtain a dispensation for certain lessons?

-No, you must attend lessons to obtain the DPAFB.
+No, you must attend all the lessons.